-Teeth that are worn, appear flat, or are often sustaining minor damage, are often a sign of an underlying bite problem.
-Dr. Petkevis offers advanced diagnosis and restorative dental treatments for complex bite problems such as TMJ that may be the cause of your worn teeth.
+Teeth that are worn, appear flat, or often sustain minor damage are often signs of an underlying bite problem.
+Dr. Petkevis offers advanced diagnosis and restorative dental treatments for complex bite problems, such as TMJ, that may be the cause of worn teeth.

 He takes a comprehensive approach to your dental concerns and symptoms, using the Dawson Diagnostic Wizard and advanced technology to evaluate the function of your bite.
 Rest assured that he will take the time to discuss lifestyle habits and medical history, offering individualized treatment and advice for maintaining a healthy smile and managing risk factors.